bentaylor238/AuctionApplication/README.md

+# Background
+This repository was developed by a team of four students, including myself, as a class project for CS3450, Introduction to Software Engineering, at Utah State University.
+The code was developed over the entire semester and provides a platform for small-scale, local auctions.
+The platform runs over a local networt and supports both live and silent auctions.

 ## An explanation of the organization and name scheme for the workspace
   ### /docs/
     This will contain all documentation information